Washington Wolfpack

-The Washington Wolfpack are a professional indoor football team based in Everett in the U.S. state of Washington.
-They were announced as one of the inaugural teams for the revived Arena Football League (AFL), beginning play in 2024.
-They are now members of Arena Football One.
+The Washington Wolfpack are a professional arena football team based in Everett, Washington, that competes in Arena Football One (AF1).

 History

 The original Arena Football League (AFL) first started in 1987 and continued operating until 2009, when it went bankrupt.
 The league was brought back in 2010 and continued until folding a second time due to bankruptcy following the 2019 season.
 Everett, Washington, has had several professional indoor football teams in their history: the Everett Hawks played in the AFL's developmental league (AF2) for several years until folding in 2007, the Everett Destroyers were proposed as an inaugural member of the Indoor Football League (IFL) in 2009 but never played, and in 2012 the city had the Everett Raptors in the IFL.